Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 Nativism seems to arise any time a local population has been invaded or when new blood from other foreign groups starts to become intermingled in the blood lines.
 When a group of people settle a land for their own, they form traditions and create a shared history that all their families can look to as their identity, strength, and self worth.
-A new group of people who do not know that share history and took no part in the formation of its values, forces a adjustment in that society as the groups merge.
+A new group of people who do not know that shared history and took no part in the formation of its values forces an adjustment in that society as the groups merge.
 Something new is created that is usually an amalgamation of elements from both.
 Depending on how threatened the original community members feel, this can create a momentum of push back, trying to hold onto what made them who they were to begin with or to specific social positions.

 Likewise, many Romans began resenting the Germanic and Gaulic tribes serving in their frontier armies because they were not true Romans and yet gaining prestige.
-Though Legions were never beyond adapting local tactics into their armies, in early Rome, they were always primarily comprised of Romans: men born and raised in Rome or at the least, the Italian peninsula.
-Its easy to imagine that they probably saw themselves becoming just as mongrolized as the multicultural horde led by Hannibal that almost sacked Rome itself centuries before.
+Though Legions were never beyond adapting local tactics into their armies, in early Rome, they were always primarily comprised of Romans: men born and raised in Rome or at the least in the Italian peninsula.
+It's easy to imagine that they probably saw themselves becoming just as mongrolized as the multicultural horde led by Hannibal that almost sacked Rome itself centuries before.

 Silver Lining in the Dark Continent

-Simply put, its a transition made difficult and bloody due to colonial powers trying to hold their old territories, redrawn lines that the natives do not recognize because they created them, or simple human greed and ambition.
+Simply put, it's a transition made difficult and bloody due to colonial powers trying to hold their old territories, redrawn lines that the natives do not recognize because they created them, or simple human greed and ambition.
 However, there is still a sense underneath it all of who and what they are that is readily apparent whenever any American or European is even suspected of declaring their superiority.
 American Nativism is even more complex because in many ways it represents the best hopes of multiculturalism and the worst fears of Nativism.

 America is a Nativists' worst nightmare in that the original inhabitants were indeed driven from their lands.
-Their populations reduced (when was the last time you saw native American couple in a mall?), and their practices and history becoming a footnote in the cultural mindset.
-Though the tribes absolutely had a sense of who they were and fought to keep it, only two chiefs in the entire history of the conflict with the whites, saw a sense of identity that transcended tribal rivalries to become about their race and culture as a whole: Pontiac and Tecumseh.
+Their populations reduced (when was the last time you saw Native American couple in a mall?), and their practices and history becoming a footnote in the cultural mindset.
+Though the tribes absolutely had a sense of who they were and fought to keep it, only two chiefs in the entire history of the conflict with the whites saw a sense of identity that transcended tribal rivalries to become about their race and culture as a whole: Pontiac and Tecumseh.

-America also represents shows Nativism is wrong and out of place.
+America also shows that Nativism is wrong and out of place.
 In the middle of these conflicts, a merging of values and ethics did occur that Europe experienced later in the 20th century.
 Particularity in the 19th century, American industry and business became strong because of the practices and values brought over by immigrants who did somehow manage to get ahead.
 Later in the 20th century, the idea that different groups could intermingle and not become weaker or be morally wrong emerged when oppressed groups, along with White supporters, rose up for a nation that was strong and not separate.
-This struggle continues today, but in comparison to its past, its in a far better place.
+This struggle continues today, but in comparison to its past, it's in a far better place.

-American Nativism today is more about what is believed to be the original ideals of the nation, than it is about geographical landmarks.
+American Nativism today is more about what is believed to be the original ideals of the nation than it is about geographical landmarks.
 Racial background and family history matter less than what it is you believe how people and American society should operate, and in a way that might be more contentious than the former.

 History's Bastard Child

 Nativism is not a product of any one group or movement, but the progression of history.
 Many Nativists would like things to go back to the way they were, with landmarks marking you over there and us over here.
 That view is more naive than arrogant.
-While globalism and multiculturalism are far from perfect, thanks to history it is also inevitable.
-Since humans first began migrating from Africa and the South pacific, different groups have interacted with each other.
+While globalism and multiculturalism are far from perfect, thanks to history, it is also inevitable.
+Since humans first began migrating from Africa and the South Pacific, different groups have interacted with each other.
 No land stays pure for long, whether that's due to an influx of people or of ideas.

 I am not saying that the reasons for Nativism are wrong and not worth considering.
-Disrespecting your host nation or taking advantage of others ignorance of your ways or collective guilt, can cause a blow back response as much as people wanting to stay in their bubble.
+Disrespecting your host nation or taking advantage of others ignorance of your ways or collective guilt can cause a blow back response as much as people wanting to stay in their bubble.
 Completely forgetting about past crimes will only lead to those same crimes being committed, and so on.

 However, what Nativism does is try to turn back the clock, or at least keep its hands from turning.
 It is always 11:59pm for a Nativist.
 One way or another though, history is going to force that hand.
 It will drag us kicking and screaming as it has been doing and may still going forward, but it will move regardless.